cloud-gov/pages-core/README.md

 The `db` container is exposed on port `5433` of your host computer to make it easier to run commands on.
 For instance, you can open a `psql` session to it by running `psql -h localhost -p 5433 -d federalist -U postgres`.

+The admin client is running on port `3000` of hour host computer.

 #### Front end application

 If you are working on the front end of the application, the things you need to know are: